-Special studies to address specific transportation issues, sub-areas, corridors, facilities, or other special transportation needs will be conducted as necessary or as requested by the Transportation Technical Committee and/or Transportation

-Policy Committee.
-Staff will continue to participate in planning and design projects in the area, including freeway alignment feasibility studies, major corridor studies, transit corridor feasibility studies, etc. Tiger project related special studies will be pursued and applications may be submitted.
-INCOG will undertake special corridor studies or significant roadway access studies with participation from other local public agencies.
+Special studies to address specific transportation issues, sub-areas, corridors, facilities, or other special transportation needs will be conducted as necessary or as requested by the Transportation Technical Committee and/or Transportation Policy Committee.
+Staff will continue to participate in planning and design projects in the area, including freeway alignment feasibility studies, major corridor studies, transit corridor feasibility studies, etc. INCOG will coordinate targeted planning grants to undertake special corridor studies or significant roadway access studies with participation from other local public agencies.
 [INCOG and MTTA]